openbroadcaster/openbroadcaster.github.io/basics.md

 Restart Player app.
 Dashboard will take you back to Status page.

-- Blue sync Message
-- Gold for warnings
-- Green connection messages
-- Magenta connecting to NAAD Alerts feed and when playing an alert
-- Orange while downloading media

 Finally observe **now playing** message of current media item.

 You will be able to hear audio coming out of Pulse Audio (used as default)